 Herb Sendek coached ASU for nine seasons, from 2006 to 2015, recruiting James Harden, and taking the Sun Devils to the Big Dance twice, while compiling a record of 159-137.

-Current coach Bobby Hurley was hired in 2015 and received a contract extension in 2019 worth $2.5 million per year.
-He has taken the Devils to two-straight NCAA Tournaments (in 2018 and 2019).
+Current coach Bobby Hurley, a former First-Team All-American at Duke, was hired in 2015 and received a contract extension in 2019 worth $2.5 million per year.
+His deal was extended for another two years in 2023.

-Hurley, who gained notoriety in his first conference game by getting ejected after two technical fouls in 15 seconds for arguing with the officials against Arizona, has posted a record of 118-100.
+Hurley gained notoriety in his first conference game by getting ejected after two technical fouls in 15 seconds for arguing with the officials against rival Arizona.

 Arizona State University (Tempe, AZ)